 Examples of Elective Activities

 Interns have the opportunity to pair up with a senior staff member who is coordinating an area of interest to the intern (examples below) and shadow the staff member on their coordinator responsibilities as well as assisting with responsibilities as agreed upon between the intern and staff member.
+The learning domain could be clinical, working with a particular student population on campus outside of clinical services, or learning about an administrative leadership role focused on a function within the center or which involves development of programs and partnerships on campus.

-Counseling Center Director: Intern meets with the Counseling Center Director to discuss management and leadership issues, how decisions are made regarding agency policy and planning, dealing with staff issues and conflict, and developing an understanding of how the Center fits in with the Division of Student Affairs and the university community.
-Projects and tasks may develop as a result of mutual interests.
+Counseling Center Director: Intern may meet with the Counseling Center Director to discuss management and leadership issues, how decisions are made regarding agency policy and planning, dealing with staff issues and conflict, and developing an understanding of how the Center fits in with the Division of Student Affairs and the university community.
+The intern may elect to assist with counseling center data collection and management, or other ongoing counseling center research projects or propose a data collection process of their own.

 Clinical Services with a Particular Population